lkrych/encylopedia_lelandica/notes/network_programming_with_go/2_socket_programming.md

 Not all connections politely terminate.
 In some cases a TCP connection might crash.
 When this happens, the TCP connection is immediately closed.
 Any packets sent from the still healthy side will prompt the closed side to return a reset (RST) packet.
 The RST packet informs the sender that the receiver's side is closed and will no longer accept data.
 The server should close its side of the connection.

+## Establishing a TCP connection using Go

+The `net` package in Go's standard library includes good support for creating TCP-based servers and clients.